 When you see "vitamin E" on your skin-care or supplement packaging, it's almost always tocopherol.
 This is the only form of vitamin E that's recognized to meet human requirements.
 It can be very helpful for a range of skin disorders, as well as skin repair assisting in various kinds of cellular restoration from sun damage to healing support for scars or burns.

-Topical retinoic acid — a form of vitamin A — reduces fine lines and wrinkles in the skin by stimulating the production of collagen and is the main ingredient in anti-wrinkle creams.
+Topical retinoic acid or retinol — a form of vitamin A — reduces fine lines and wrinkles in the skin by stimulating the production of collagen and is the main ingredient in anti-wrinkle creams.
 Opala Botanicals applies a natural and safe alternative to retinol (Bakuchiol), that works in a similar manner to retinoic acid, but appears to have the added advantage of causing less irritation such as peeling, dryness or sensitivity.

 Vitamin C, usually under the name ascorbic acid is also added because of its antioxidant properties.
 Studies of topical vitamin C have shown some effects, but in high concentrations.
 Doubts linger about its usefulness in day moisturisers because light and oxygen inactivate the vitamin C.